Searching for details:

 The mobile erector for the Angara-1 rocket undergoes testing at Zvezdochka shipyard in the first half of 2012 with the 14I730 light mockup of the Angara rocket simulating electric systems of the actual rocket.
 Credit: Zvezdochka

 Main service gantry of the Angara pad in Plesetsk under construction in April 2013.
+Click to enlarge.
 Credit: Russian Ministry of Defense